 ASSESSMENT AND EVALUATION PLANNING

 Evaluation designs are critical for determining the impact of curriculum or teaching approaches on learners’ knowledge, attitudes/values, and skills.
-Evaluation design selection might also consider cost effectiveness, systems change, or impact on patient ...
+Evaluation design selection might also consider cost effectiveness, systems change, or impact ...